lukaz17/cryptopal-go/README.md

 ## License

-CryptoPal is licensed under MIT license.
+CryptoTool is licensed under MIT license.
 See LICENSE file and NOTICE file for more details.